janvmusic/Learning/js-grammar/chapter15.md

 ### Chapter 15 - Arrow Functions
 - New feature introduced in ES6
-- **Arrow Functions** provice a slim syntax for create functions expressions in Javascript
+- **Arrow Functions** providesce a slim syntax for create functions expressions in Javascript
 ```javascript
   () => {}; // example of arrow function